‘It fell into the mouth of children and elderly people’: people affected by a product thrown by a drone at an event with Lula and Kalil are heard by the MPF in Uberlândia | Mining Triangle

 Men 1 and 2: Up higher, higher up.

-Police arrest drone operators that attacked the public at an event held by Kalil and Lula in Uberlândia – Photo: Wladimir Raeder/Disclosure
+Police arrest drone operators that attacked public at Kalil and Lula event in Uberlândia – Photo: Wladimir Raeder/Disclosure

 Cited by the Federal Public Ministry as responsible for investigating the case, Anac reported that police forces have the autonomy to carry out investigations into irregular drone operations that violate the civil and criminal spheres.